canonical/maas-ui/HACKING.md

 ### Edit local config

-By default maas-ui will connect to `karura.internal` which requires Canonical VPN access.
+By default maas-ui will connect to `bolla.internal` which requires Canonical VPN access.
+Bolla runs on MAAS edge, which is the latest development version available.

 If you wish to develop against a different MAAS then you can create a local env:

 ```shell
 touch proxy/.env.local